Sarah Wooster - UKCP registered Psychotherapist; Diploma in Counselling.

 Certificate in Supervision at Centre for Supervision and Team Development (CSTD) Bath

-Previous roles include in-house counsellor for multi GP practice, locum counsellor with Brook, volunteer counsellor with Wandsworth Youth Advisory Service, Cotswold Counselling and Isis Women's Centre and private practice in London.
+Previous roles include Course Leader for Counselling and tutor at BCPC, Bath, in-house counsellor for multi GP practice, secondary school counsellor, Oasis Academy, Bristol, locum counsellor with Brook, volunteer counsellor with Wandsworth Youth Advisory Service, Cotswold Counselling and Isis Women's Centre and private practice in London.

 Accredited register membership